 a.
 Request for Advance or Reimbursement of Funds.
 Grantees will receive funds on a “check-issued” basis.
 Upon receipt, review, and approval of a Request for Advance or Reimbursement by the Institute, a check will be issued directly to the grantee or its designated fiscal agent.
 A request must be limited to the grantee's immediate cash needs.
 The Request for Advance or Reimbursement, along with the instructions for its preparation, will be included in the official Institute award package.

 b.
 Termination of Advance and Reimbursement Funding.
 When a grantee organization receiving cash advances from the Institute:

-(1) Demonstrates an unwillingness or inability to attain program or project goals, or to establish procedures that will minimize the time elapsing between cash advances and disbursements, or is unable to adhere to guideline requirements or special conditions;
+(1) Demonstrates an unwillingness or inability to attain program or project goals, or to establish procedures that will minimize the time elapsing between cash advances and disbursements, or cannot adhere to guideline requirements or special conditions;

 (2) Engages in the improper award and administration of subgrants or contracts; or

 (3) Is unable to submit reliable and/ or timely reports; the Institute may terminate advance financing and require the grantee organization to finance its operations with its own working capital.
 Payments to the grantee shall then be made by check to reimburse the grantee for actual cash disbursements.
 In the event the grantee continues to be deficient, the Institute may suspend reimbursement payments until the deficiencies are corrected.
 In extreme cases, grants may be terminated.

 c.
 Principle of Minimum Cash on Hand.
 Grantees should request funds based upon immediate disbursement requirements.
 Grantees should time their requests to ensure that cash on hand is the minimum needed for disbursements to be made immediately or within a few days.

 2. Financial Reporting

 a.
 General Requirements.
 To obtain financial information concerning the use of funds, the Institute requires that grantees/subgrantees submit timely reports for review.